r-spatial/RQGIS/README.md

 After the installation of OSGeo4W these programs should be found in `../OSGEO4~1/apps`.
 Soon, we will also provide you with a detailed installation manual.

+If you want to use the LiDAR processing tools, please follow the steps found [here](https://rapidlasso.com/2013/09/29/how-to-install-lastools-toolbox-in-qgis/).

 Linux
 -----